Skip to main content

 Lagrou, Peter 2000, The Legacy of Nazi Occupation.
 Patriotic Memory and National Recovery in Western Europe, 1945-1965

-Lemmes, Fabian 2010, Organisation Todt in Frankreich und Italien, i Heusler et al 2010: 219-252.
+Lemmes, Fabian 2010, Organization Todt in Frankreich und Italien, in Heusler et al 2010: 219-252.

-Lund, Joachim 2004, ”Denmark and the European New Order, 1940-1942”, i Contemporary European History, Vol. 13, No. 3: 305-321.
+Lund, Joachim 2004, "Denmark and the European New Order, 1940-1942", in Contemporary European History, Vol. 13, No. 3: 305-321.

-Lund, Joachim 2006 (red.), Working for the New Order.
+Lund, Joachim 2006 (ed.), Working for the New Order.
 European business under German domination 1939 -1945.

-Marina, Panikar 2010, Comparative perspective on Soviet prisoners of war in Norway and foreign prisoners of war in the European north during the second world war, i Marianne Soleim (ed.), Prisoners of War and Forced Labour-Histories of War and Occupation.
+Marina, Panikar 2010, Comparative perspective on Soviet prisoners of war in Norway and foreign prisoners of war in the European north during the second world war, in Marianne Soleim (ed.), Prisoners of War and Forced Labour-Histories of War and Occupation.

 Milward, Alan 1972, The Facist Economy of Norway.

-Schmidt, Ulf 2001, “Discussing Slave Labourers in Nazi Germay: Topography of Research or Politics of Memory”, German History, Vol. 19, No. 3: 408-417.
+Schmidt, Ulf 2001, “Discussing Slave Laborers in Nazi Germany: Topography of Research or Politics of Memory”, German History, Vol. 19, No. 3: 408-417.

 Schulte, Jan Erik 2001, Zwangsarbeit und Vernichtung: Das Wirtschaftsimperium der SS.

-Seidler, Franz Wilhelm 1987, Die Organisation Todt.
+Seidler, Franz Wilhelm 1987, Die Organization Todt.
 Bauen für Staat und Wehrmacht 1938 -1945.

 Siegfried, Klaus-Jörg 1988, Das Leben der Zwangsarbeiter im Volkswagenwerk 1939-1945.